1. What is a Foreign LLC in Alaska?

 Once approved, your LLC is authorized to transact business in Alaska.
 Retain approval documents for banking, licensing, and compliance records.

-7. After approval: taxes, licenses, banking
+7. After approval: Alaska taxes, licenses, and banking

-A) Alaska taxes
+A) Alaska state taxes

 C) EIN and banking

-- Foreign LLC Registration Filing: $350
+- Alaska Foreign LLC approval documentation

 - Keep your Alaska registered agent active and updated